GilbyKoloay/Pokedex/README.md

   - `install.sh` for mac/linux machine (untested).
 - Run `npm start` command to start the app.

 Note that the `.env` file is generated automatically.
-This is to provide convenience for user that want to run this app locally.
+This was made on purpose to provide convenience for user that want to run this app locally.
 If `.env` did not generate successfully, please manually create `.env` file and fill it using the value below:
 ```
 REACT_APP_API_URL=https://pokeapi.co/api/v2/
 ```